-Please know that we will consider your application in its totality, and will focus particular attention on your written essay.
-We are seeking academically strong students with aptitude in science and math, but acknowledge that not all students are afforded the same opportunities to study a range of STEM disciplines, and may not have access to Advanced Placement courses or easy access to Regents exams early in their high school careers.
-We are also looking for students with a passion for STEM subjects, are excited by the idea of conducting research, and are willing to commit and work hard.
+We know students have different coursework opportunities and may not have access to Advanced Placement courses or easy access to Regents exams.
+Therefore, there are no specific courses, grades, or test scores that are prerequisites.
+We will consider your application in its totality, and will focus particular attention on your written essay.
+We are seeking academically strong students with aptitude in science and math.
+We are looking for NYC students with a passion for STEM subjects, who are excited by the idea of conducting research, and are willing to commit and work hard.

-The application form requests information in the following areas:
+Applications are submitted online, only.
+We do not accept documents via email or paper mail for ARISE.
+The online application form requests information in the following areas:

 1 – Information About You